jhasty7/Osprey-Instant-Messenger/README.md

-# SEProject
+# Osprey Instant Messenger

-Software Engineering Project
+# This was a native chat program developed for a Software Engineer class.